ondanieldev/news-backend/README.md

 ## Introduction

-This application is a RESTfull API made with Express and Mongoose to implements some functions complements the [News API](https://newsapi.org/).
+This application is a RESTfull API made with Express and Mongoose to implements some functions complements the [News API](https://newsapi.org/);

+It was developed to be used with this frontend [News Application Frontend](https://github.com/stemDaniel/news-frontend).

 ## Functions